tweag/opam-nix/README.md

 Turn an opam project (found in the directory passed as the first argument) into a `Scope`.
-More concretely, create the scope with the latest versions of all the packages found in the "project".
+More concretely, create the scope with the latest versions of all the packages found in the "project", together with package versions from the `Query`.

-The second argument is the same as the first argument of `queryToScope`, except the repository produced by calling `makeOpamRepo` on the project directory is prepended to `repos`.
+The first argument is the same as the first argument of `queryToScope`, except the repository produced by calling `makeOpamRepo` on the project directory is prepended to `repos`.